Domgoz/KDE-Launcher-Icon-Changer/README.md

 # KDE-Launcher-Icon-Changer
 A basic bash script that changes the icon of the KDE Kickoff application launcher with a selected folder of icons.
+Icon change effected every restart.

 ![gif](gif.gif)